 - Don’t expect to do everything.
 No matter how hard you go, don’t expect to do all the treat trails, all the characters, all the dance parties, the parade and the fireworks.
 You’ll have to pick and choose.

-- Bring your own treat bag if you want to hit the treat trails…the ones they provide aren’t that large.
+- Bring your own treat bag if you want to really hit the treat trails…the ones they provide aren’t that large.

 - Some of the rides have short wait times later in the night.